ZakaShad/COMP-3005-F23-A4/README.md

 # Summary
 This is a server that listens to the localhost at port 1337.
-It provides the following API:
-GET /student  -> retrieves all students
+It provides the following API:\n GET /student  -> retrieves all students\n
 POST /student -> uses a request body to add a student to the DB.
 Req body must have the following schema:
     ```
     first_name: String,